CSIprinceton/workshop-july-2020/tutorial/Day-2/README.md

 At the end of the exploration, we will use the model deviation to select new atomic configurations to retrain.
-Only configurations with high maximum deviation in atomic forces will be selected to retrain.
+Only configurations with high maximum deviation in atomic forces will be selected for labeling.

 If you're interested, you can also compute the free energy surface for this system at the end of each exploration step.
 Please read `01-explore/README` for more details.